chdraeger/predict-albedo/README.md

-# predict-albedo
-Predict MODIS albedo

-To do: project summary
+# Train neural network to predict mountain glacier albedo, trained on MODIS albedo data

+Code for the albedo prediction in the study of Draeger et al. (2024), *Assessing the impact of calibration and albedo models on regional glacier modeling with surface energy balance in southwestern Canada*

+Below is a short guide to the data used, and for reproducing the training and testing.

+## Data

-shape constants are defined in the CONSTANTS.py file
+Shape constants for the input data are defined in `CONSTANTS.py`.